eduardz1/Master-Thesis/chapters/theory.typ

     align: center + bottom,
     [#shared-memory()], [#distributed-memory()],
   )),
-  caption: [Comparison of the shared memory parallelism model compared to the distributed memory one], )
+  caption: [Comparison of the shared memory parallelism model compared to the distributed memory one.
+In the shared memory paradigm, multiple processors access the same shared pool of memory.
+In the distributed approach, each process has its own pool of memory and communication between processors requires a network. @MPI:short supports both paradigm while OpenMP is strictly used for shared-memory parallelism.]
+    + context {
+      if state("image-outline").get() { linebreak(justify: true) }
+    },
+)

 In the context of @HAWEN, the discretization mesh is initially split among the @MPI processes, leaving each process to work on their set of cells.
 The advantage of the @HDG method consists in the fact that each process can work completely independently from each other, without any communication between them.
 To partition the mesh we use the METIS partitioner, developed by #cite(<x-METIS>, form: "prose").